 There’s also The Roku Channel, which provides users with hundreds of movies and shows for free.
 It is ad-supported, but it’s a small inconvenience when you’re getting the content for free.

 The Roku Channel includes live TV, news, movies, sports, shows and kids’ movies, and the selection is always changing.
+You can also check out our guide to the best Roku free channels.

-On top of the huge number of Roku channels available, you can also keep all your subscriptions in one place.
+On top of the huge number of Roku channels available, you can also keep all your Roku subscriptions in one place.
 This includes channels like ESPN or Showtime, which require paid subscriptions.
 You can also subscribe to streaming services including Netflix, Apple TV, Amazon Prime Video, Hulu, Sling TV and many more.

 Roku makes it easy to manage your subscriptions, too.
 You can link a payment method to your account and easily purchase a subscription via the Roku Channel Store, or cancel subscriptions and free trials.